1 Day in Arches National Park Itinerary

 Afternoon Activities at Arches National Park

-Head back down Main Park Road to the Sand Dunes Arch Parking Lot.
+Head back down Main Park Road for 15 miles until you get to the Sand Dunes Arch Parking Lot.

 This area is the hub for several great adventures, but I suggest heading to the short Sand Dunes Arch Trail first.